marystirling/Computer_Networks/README.md

 The (Pseudo) Physical Layer supports the actual communication.
 This can be intra-host using localhost, or mininet, or Docker Swarm/Kubernetes cluster or actual distributed hosts

+# Flatbuffer compiler

+Before setting the serialization type to flatbuffer, you have to compile the three .fbs files on your machine (grocery_order.fbs, health_status.fbs, response_messages.fbs)

+Make sure that flatbuffer is correctly installed on machine, then run the following code in the terminal:

+$ flatc --python grocery_order.fbs

+$ flatc --python health_status.fbs

+$ flatc --response_messages.fbs

+This will compile the schemas and create a namespace for the flatbuffer code in a directory called proto.
+There are subdirectories for each schema protocols within it.

 # How to run Assignment 1 in mininet:
 Define what serialization you want to use in config.ini as either json or fbufs.